ryanmrestivo/windows-tools-portable/WSCC-Windows-System-Control-Center/Apps/NirSoft Utilities/OutlookAddressBookView_readme.txt

 * Windows 2000/XP/2003/2008/Vista/7/8/10/11.
-* Microsoft Outlook 2003, Microsoft Outlook 2007, Microsoft Outlook
+* Microsoft Outlook - Any version from Outlook 2003 to Outlook 2024.
-  2010, Microsoft Outlook 2013 or Microsoft Outlook 2016.
-For the 64-bit
-  version of Outlook 2010/2013, you should use the x64 version of OutlookAddressBookView.
+  For the 64-bit version of Outlook, you should use the x64 version of OutlookAddressBookView.
 For all other versions, you must use the 32-bit of OutlookAddressBookView.